Maryland Professional Solicitors and Public Safety Solicitors Bond

-All persons who applying for a professional solicitors and public safety solicitors’ registration in the State of Maryland, or who is renewing a registration, is required to submit a surety bond along with their application to the Secretary of State.
+All persons who are applying for professional solicitors and public safety solicitors’ registration in the State of Maryland, or who are renewing a registration, are required to submit a surety bond along with their application to the Secretary of State.

-This requirement is needed in order to protect the contributions that the professional solicitors and public safety solicitors will have legal control of.
+This requirement is needed to protect the contributions that the professional solicitors and public safety solicitors will have legal control of.

-What is the Professional Solicitors and Public Safety Solicitors Bond amount?
+What are the Professional Solicitors and Public Safety Solicitors Bond amount?

 The bond amount is $25,000.

 If you have a stellar credit score, you will be eligible for a low bond premium, or just 1% of the bond amount!